 The thermoplastic shall be applied only in dry conditions.
 The thermoplastic shall be placed on the clean, dry asphalt in the imprinted pattern, prior to application of heat.
 Once the thermoplastic is in place, heat shall be applied using a reciprocal infrared heater.
 The asphalt surface temperature shall not exceed 163°C. If smoke is visible, that is an indication that the asphalt and/or the thermoplastic material is burning.
-Apply sufficient heat to liquefy the thermoplastic material to the asphalt surface can be monitored by carefully lifting a corner of the thermoplastic material before it completely cools.
+Apply sufficient heat to liquefy the thermoplastic.
+This is achieved when the joints of the thermoplastic panels flow together.
+Bonding of the thermoplastic material to the asphalt surface can be monitored by carefully lifting a corner of the thermoplastic material before it completely cools.
 If asphalt is attached to the base of the thermoplastic material sufficient heat was applied.
 If not reapply heat.

-6.4.12 SPECIAL REQUIREMENTS
+SPECIAL REQUIREMENTS 6.4.12